Nostradamus On World War

 Bertha predicted that de Gaulle would liberate France and that he would become its leader.
-The prophesy was fulfilled.
-Charles de Gaulle lead the French troops into Paris in June 1944 and later became his country’s President.
+The prophecy was fulfilled.
+Charles de Gaulle led the French troops into Paris in June 1944 and later became his country’s President.

 For more about Russian Psychic Experiments and Nostradamus World War Predictions read my book The Psychic Casebook:

 Do you think Nostradamus got it right about World War 2 and maybe even a World War 3?
 Post your thoughts about the Nostradamus World War Predictions and also your thoughts about Russian Psychic Experiments